lip6/ITSTools-web/dve.md

 The translation builds GAL variables for DVE global variables, a variable holding the state of each process, a variable corresponding to each process local variable.
 The variables corresponding to process states have an integer domain : we use indexes to the state declarations in the DVE specification (in the same order, starting from 0).

-For channels, two cases are possible : if data is transmitted in the channel a crossproduct of all sender to receiver combinations is built, otherwise a pure label based synchronization scheme is used.
+For channels, two cases are possible : if data is transmitted in the channel a cross-product of all sender to receiver combinations is built, otherwise a pure label based synchronization scheme is used.

 Due to limits on GAL parameter declarations, for which domains must be a priori known, data transmission cannot be encoded directly using labels in GAL when message domain is unknown a priori.